 According to attachment theory, there are four main attachment styles experienced by people of all ages, including the following:

 - Secure: A secure attachment style involves less anxiety or avoidance in relationships.
 Secure attachment often leads to stable, fulfilling connections and healthy boundaries with others.

-- An anxious-preoccupied attachment style is high in anxiety and low in avoidance.
-Anxious-preoccupied attachments can create relationships that thrive on drama or are generally lower in trust.
+- Anxious-Preoccupied: An anxious-preoccupied attachment style may involve high anxiety levels and low avoidance.
+Anxious-preoccupied attachments can create relationships that lack trust or thrive on a "chase."

-- A dismissive-avoidant attachment style is low in anxiety and high in avoidance.
+- Dismissive-Avoidant: A dismissive-avoidant attachment style involves low anxiety levels and high avoidance levels.
 This attachment style may lead to more distant relationships, sometimes stemming from a fear of commitment.

-- A fearful-avoidant attachment style is high in both anxiety and avoidance.
-People who evidence this attachment style are often both drawn to close relationships and fearful of the
+- Fearful-Avoidant (Disorganized): A fearful-avoidant attachment style tends to be high in anxiety and avoidance.
+People with this attachment style are often drawn to close relationships yet are simultaneously fearful of them.

-Avoidance in attachment could display itself in cold or aloof behavior.
-An avoidant individual might think of themselves as independent and self-reliant; in reality, they may be distancing themselves from healthy relationships and normal human interactions.
-An avoidantly attached person might feel the need to demonstrate their detachment from partners or close family members.
-They might do this by placing a high priority on other aspects of life, such as hobbies, work, or other acquaintances.
+Avoidance in attachment could display itself as cold or aloof behaviors.
+An avoidant individual might think of themselves as independent and self-reliant.
+However, they may be distancing themselves from healthy relationships and regular human interactions.
+They might demonstrate detachment from partners or close family members by prioritizing other aspects of life, such as hobbies, work, and acquaintances.